-Based on our planned use of the net proceeds from this offering and our existing cash and cash equivalents described above, as well as the drawdown of funds under the Hercules Loan Agreement described below, we estimate that such funds will be sufficient to enable us to complete our ongoing randomized Phase 2 clinical trial of CRLX101 in combination with Avastin in relapsed renal cell carcinoma, initiate and complete a second randomized Phase 2 clinical trial of CRLX101, complete our Phase 1b clinical trial of CRLX101 in combination with weekly paclitaxel in relapsed ovarian cancer, complete our ongoing Phase 1 clinical trial of CRLX301, initiate and complete our planned Phase 2a clinical trial of CRLX301, support the ongoing CRLX101 investigator-sponsored trials and fund our operating expenses, debt service and capital expenditure requirements for at least the next twenty-four months.
+Based on our planned use of the net proceeds from this offering and our existing cash and cash equivalents described above, as well as the drawdown of funds under the Hercules Loan Agreement described below, we estimate that such funds will be sufficient to enable us to complete our ongoing randomized Phase 2 clinical trial of CRLX101 in combination with Avastin in relapsed renal cell carcinoma, initiate and partially fund a second randomized Phase 2 clinical trial of CRLX101, complete our Phase 1b clinical trial of CRLX101 in combination with weekly paclitaxel in relapsed ovarian cancer, complete our ongoing Phase 1 clinical trial of CRLX301, initiate and complete our planned Phase 2a clinical trial of CRLX301, support the ongoing CRLX101 investigator-sponsored trials and fund our operating expenses, debt service and capital expenditure requirements for at least the next eighteen months.
 We do not expect that the net proceeds from this offering, the additional funds that we may borrow under the Hercules Loan Agreement and our existing cash and cash equivalents will be sufficient to enable us to fund the completion of clinical development of any of our product candidates.

 Pursuant to the terms of the Hercules Loan Agreement, we drew the first tranche of \$15.0 million on January 8, 2015 and may draw up to \$5.0 million on or prior to December 15, 2015, subject to the satisfaction of customary financing conditions, if we meet certain clinical milestones specified in the Hercules Loan Agreement.
-In addition, we may draw up to an additional \$6.0 million, subject to the satisfaction of customary funding conditions, on or after September 30, 2015 but prior to December 15, 2015, provided that prior to December 15, 2015, we have received net cash proceeds of at least \$40.0 million from the issuance and sale of our equity securities and/or upfront cash payments from one or more strategic corporate partnerships, which will be satisfied by this offering.
-The foregoing discussion assumes that we will satisfy these clinical and funding milestones and draw the remaining available \$11.0 million amount under the Hercules Loan Agreement.
+The foregoing discussion assumes that we will satisfy this clinical milestone and draw the then available \$5.0 million amount under the Hercules Loan Agreement.